Sports Study Music Kids Site and Search Games Movies Fun Kids

 Breathing Out

-The Alveoli aren't done with just breathing in and passing Oxygen to our blood, they also pick up waste gas, or carbon dioxide, from our blood cells.
-When we need to breath out the carbon dioxide the diaphragm bows up and pushes the air back out of our lungs getting rid of the carbon dioxide and allowing fresh air with new oxygen to come back in on our next breath.
+The alveoli don't just pass oxygen to our blood, they also help to clean out waste gas from our blood cells.
+This waste gas is carbon dioxide.
+When we need to breathe the carbon dioxide out of our lungs, the diaphragm bows up and pushes the air back out, getting rid of the carbon dioxide.
+This makes room for fresh air with new oxygen to come back in on our next breath.

 Diagram of the Respiratory System